 Someone on my social pages advised me of this method and it elevates the texture to new heights!

-5. If choosing to add gravy granules, remove the dumplings before stirring them through.
+If choosing to add gravy granules, remove the dumplings before stirring them through.
 As the granules will stick to the outside of the dumplings otherwise.
+Once the gravy has dissolved and thickened, add the dumplings back into mince.

-What Should I Serve With My Mince and Dumplings?
+What To Serve With Mince and Dumplings

 Mince and Dumplings is typically served:

-With some green vegetables – broccoli, peas or green beans are popular options.
+- some green vegetables - broccoli, peas or green beans are popular options.

 If you want to mix up the potato element then you could serve with chips, roast potatoes or baby boiled potatoes instead.